This course is only available for students in the BA Urban Studies.

-In this course students will get familiar with basic concepts in methodology and descriptive statistics necessary to conduct research in Urban Studies such as the empirical cycle, research designs, spatial analysis with use of Geographic Information Systems (GIS), central tendency and variability, the normal distribution, relationsips between variables and describing and explaining variance.
+In this course students will get familiar with basic concepts in methodology and descriptive statistics necessary to conduct research in Urban Studies such as the empirical cycle, formulating a testable research question, spatial analysis with use of Geographic Information Systems, reliability and validity, probability theory, central tendency and variability, the normal distribution, relationsips between variables and describing and explaining variance.

 Students will acquire practical skills of data analysis through several assignments that are imbedded in urban research.